brettinternet/slides/content/homelab/_index.md

 ## in the laundry room

-{{% note %}} Nevermind the clickbait title, in my opinion the "Homelab" also applies to cloud services that you run yourself.
+{{% note %}} Nevermind the clickbait title - bare metal just sounded sexy.

-It's hard to tailor this topic to a wide audience with a variety of experiences, so I'll touch on various ideas and leave it up to you to explore the rest.
+Wide audience - experience, interests, etc Touch on various ideas and leave it up to you to explore the rest.

-I really want what I present to be actionable instead of theoretical.
-This is from the perspective of a hobbyist, instead of a professional, although I believe the both support each other.
+Goal is to give you something actionable instead of completely theoretical (if this interests you).

-Working agreement: you can interrupt me as we go or even shout vulgarities if you'd like. {{% /note %}}
+Hobby, but a place to _prototype_ (creativity that Kyle and Dan have suggested is so crucial to success), learn, break things or see what happens {{% /note %}}

 ---